pranavtharoor/pranavtharoor/README.md

 ![Hi, there!
 I'm Pranav](https://github.com/pranavtharoor/pranavtharoor/blob/master/greeting.svg?raw=true)

 I'm a software developer who's passionate about Web Development and Open Source.
-I enjoy working with technologies like React, Angular, Express, Java, Docker, etc. and I'm interested in exploring new languages and frameworks.
+I enjoy working with technologies like React, Angular, Express, Go, Java, etc. and I'm interested in exploring new languages and frameworks.

-- 🔭 I work at [Cloudera](https://www.cloudera.com/) as an Associate Software Engineer
+- 🔭 I work at [Cloudera](https://www.cloudera.com/) as an Software Engineer II
-- 🌱 I’m currently learning about Big Data Technologies, Golang, GraphQL, etc.
-- 👯 I’m looking to collaborate on projects in Java, JavaScript, Golang etc.
+- 👯 I’m looking to collaborate on projects in JavaScript, Golang, Python etc.
 - 📫 Reach me at: pranav.tharoor@gmail.com, [LinkedIn](https://linkedin.com/in/pranavtharoor)

 <br/>